arufa-research/polar/README.md

 $ make setup-rust
 ```

-Follow our infrastructure README for instructions how to setup a private network.
+Follow our infrastructure README for instructions on how to set up a private network.

 ## Usage